mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/CustomOperationTypes.md

 ### Resetting State

-It's also possible to reset the entire `State` on a `OperationStore` via ``OperationStore/resetState(using:)``.
+It's also possible to reset the entire `State` on an `OperationStore` vian ``OperationStore/resetState(using:)``.
 When doing this, the store calls out to the `State` to reset itself, which is represented via a `reset` requirement on `OperationState`.
 When implementing this method you will reset the properties in your state to their initial values, and then you will return a `ResetEffect` with the `OperationTask` instances that you want to cancel.
 The `OperationStore` is responsible to for cancelling the tasks themselves.
 This is because the store is designed to be the runtime for the operation, whilst the state is meant to be a plain data type that represents the current state of the operation.

 ```swift
 struct RecursiveState<Value: RecursiveValue>: OperationState {